kevinlin311tw/cvpr16-deepbit/README.md

 Learning Compact Binary Descriptors with Unsupervised Deep Neural Networks

-Created by Kevin Lin, Jiwen Lu, and Chu-Song Chen at the Advanced Digital Science Center (Singapore) in the summer of 2015.
+Created by Kevin Lin, Jiwen Lu, and Chu-Song Chen at Advanced Digital Sciences Center (Singapore) in 2015 Summer.

 ## Introduction

+This repo is the implementation for the paper "Learning Compact Binary Descriptors with Unsupervised Deep Neural Networks" (CVPR16).

 We propose a new unsupervised deep learning approach to learn compact binary descriptor.
 We enforce three criterions on binary codes which are learned at the top layer of our network: 1) minimal loss quantization, 2) evenly distributed codes and 3) uncorrelated bits.
 Then, we learn the parameters of the networks with a back-propagation technique.
 Experimental results on three different visual analysis tasks including image matching, image retrieval, and object recognition demonstrate the effectiveness of the proposed approach.

-This repo is the implementation for the paper "Learning Compact Binary Descriptors with Unsupervised Deep Neural Networks" (CVPR16).

 The paper preprint is available by [request](mailto:kevinlin311.tw@gmail.com)

-### Citation
+## Citation

 If you find `DeepBit` useful in your research, please consider citing: